1.1.8. etl

 output_format: "csv"

 with output_format as csv or parquet defining the file format at which all tables are saved.
-The subcommand output option contains a directory path.
+The output parameter must be the path to a directory.

 Note